WYPetuous/PIT/README.md

 ##Datasets

-Used training and testing sets can be downloaded as follows:[M3FD_TNO_RoadScene](https://drive.google.com/drive/folders/1K8pRnyiwW6dJ0Kfr_yDVEI57qbXwoUjQ?usp=drive_link)
+Used training and testing sets can be downloaded as follows: [M3FD_TNO_RoadScene](https://drive.google.com/drive/folders/1K8pRnyiwW6dJ0Kfr_yDVEI57qbXwoUjQ?usp=drive_link).

 Download  training and testing datasets and put them into the folder`datasets/`.
 Go to the folder to find details of directory structure.